brooklynrail/brooklynrail-platform/content/events/2020/09/curatorial-activism-a-conversation-with-maura-reilly.md

       culture.
 Fajardo-Hill has curated and written extensively on modern and contemporary Latin American art."
     person: cecilia-fajardo-hill
-  - person: jasmine-wahi
-    event_bio: "Jasmine Wahi  is the Holly Block Social Justice Curator at the Bronx Museum of the Arts, and the Founder + Co-Director of Project for Empty Space, a Newark, NJ based non profit organization that supports artists who are interested in social discourse and activism.
-Her practice predominantly focuses on issues of female empowerment, complicating binary structures within social discourses, and exploring multi-positional cultural identities through the lens of intersectional feminism.
-In 2019, Wahi joined the TED speaker family with her first TEDx talk on intersectionality and visibility, entitled All The Women In Me Are Tired.
-      Her work has been highlighted in Artforum, The New York Times, Hyperallergic, ArtNews, ARTSY, Vogue, NowThis, and Breitbart News.
-Wahi is a Visiting Critic at Yale University, and a faculty member at the School of Visual Arts: MFA Fine Arts department.
-Jasmine Wahi received her Masters in Art History from New York University’s Institute of Fine Arts.
-      She lives with her chihuahua mutt, Momo, in Brooklyn."
   - person: nur-sobers-khan
     event_bio: "Nur Sobers-Khan is the Lead Curator for South Asian Collections at the British Library, London, where she is responsible for curating a